 It is a favorite summertime activity for all ages.
 In fact, swimming or relaxing in recreational water, such as swimming pools, water parks, hot tubs, lakes, rivers, or the ocean is one of the most popular activities in the country.
-However, swimmers can become affected by recreational water illnesses.
+Despite safety measures put into place, swimmers can still become affected by recreational water illnesses.

 In swimming pools, parasites, bacteria, excessive chlorine, and indoor air irritants are the most common causes of recreational water illnesses.
-These germs enter the water primarily through fecal contamination.
+Germs enter the water primarily through fecal contamination.
 Exposure to these contaminants usually results in diarrhea.
-However, contaminated water may also cause skin rashes, ear infections (swimmer's ear), or respiratory infections.
+However, contaminated water may also cause skin rashes, and infections such as swimmer's ear, swimmwer's itch, or respiratory infections.

 And while it is true that chlorine does kill these germs, poor maintenance of chlorine levels and filtering systems may impact the effectiveness of chlorination.
 In addition, chlorine takes time to work, even in the best-maintained swimming facilities.
 Some parasites are highly resistant to chlorine and may continue to live for several days after a pool has been disinfected.

 In addition to fecal contamination, swimming pools, hot tubs, and water parks may also be contaminated by vomit or blood in the water.
-The US Centers for Disease Control and Prevention (CDC) publishes guidelines for the maintenance and care of these facilities and recommends procedures to deal with any of the above mentioned types of contamination.
+The Centers for Disease Control and Prevention (CDC) publishes guidelines for the maintenance and care of these facilities and recommends procedures to deal with any of the above mentioned types of contamination.

 If your favorite spot to relax happens to be a swimming pool, water park, or hot tub, check with the pool’s management and staff to make sure they are aware of these recommendations and have a clear plan for responding to any type of water contamination.